anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 When Maintenance Mode is OFF, frontends and admin nodes will remove `maintenance.flag` in the Document Root.

-This change change take up to a minute to apply to all nodes.
+This change may take up to a minute to apply to all nodes.

 Flushing caches for an environment
 ----